michodgs25/Sprint/README.md

 </div>
   </details>

-  *Breakpoints applied to resize cards for tablet& mobile screens.*
+  *Breakpoints applied to resize cards for tablet& mobile screens.
+  Cards placed horizontally instead of side by side, this fits the mobile first approach.*

   -------------------------------------